Hyperbaric oxygen treatment for air or gas embolism. | Canada Hyperbarics Skip to main content

 What They Found

 Arterial gas embolism (AGE) typically presents with strokelike manifestations, including impaired consciousness, confusion, seizures, and focal neurological deficits.
-While small amounts of venous gas embolism (VGE) are often tolerated, larger amounts can lead to pulmonary edema, cardiac "vapor lock," or secondary AGE.
+While small amounts of venous gas embolism (VGE) are often tolerated, larger amounts can lead to pulmonary oedema, cardiac "vapor lock," or secondary AGE.
 Treatment for AGE is similar to decompression sickness, beginning with first aid oxygen followed by hyperbaric oxygen therapy.

 Canadian Relevance